loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </tbody>
 </table>

+U.S. Treasury bonds are believed to be a very safe investment.
+The U.S. government will almost certainly make the interest payments and repay the value of the bond, and so, in addition to its reserves and loans, this bank is holding Treasury bonds as an asset.

+###### Bonds and loose monetary policy

-Now, let's say that the Fed buys \$200 worth of Treasury bonds from the bank.
+Now, let's say that **the Fed buys \$200 worth of Treasury bonds from the bank**.
 This means that the bank's reserves increase by \$200 and its bond holdings decrease by the same amount.

 <table class="styled-table">
 <thead>